 Not your parents’ Caribbean

 Several hotels have opened in the past few years that have departed from the traditional Caribbean style.
 These include St. Lucia’s sleek Sugar Beach and Amanyara in the Turks and Caicos.

 Aman Resorts’ Caribbean outpost, Amanyara, is a pricey but perfect luxury option set on a secluded beach outside busy Grace Bay, on the island of Providenciales in the Turks and Caicos.
 The property features 40 villas and pavilions in a pared-down contemporary design—along with the legendary Aman service.
 Discrete and private: a perfect combination.

 A multimillion-dollar renovation has given Sugar Beach a modern vibe without stepping on the toes of its Caribbean heritage.
 The bungalows and cottages look Caribbean on the outside but, on the inside, everything is a crisp, airy white that feels almost otherworldly.

 Traditional island charm

 In spite of decades of development and rising tourist numbers, the “classic Caribbean,” happily, can still be found.
-Relaxed and low-key, St. Kitts and Nevis, and St. Vincent and the Grenadines have small, lovely hotels and plantation-style inns that harken back to a quieter time when whaling ships plied the waters just off shore.
-Some of these include Nisbet Plantation on Nevis, the Cotton House on Mustique, Young Island Resort on St. Vincent, and St. Kitts’ Ottley’s Plantation Inn.
-Each of these small inns has great personality and offers warm hospitality and service.
+Relaxed and low-key, St. Kitts and Nevis have small, lovely hotels and plantation-style inns that harken back to a quieter time when whaling ships plied the waters just off shore, such as, Nisbet Plantation on Nevis, which has great personality and offers warm hospitality and service.